-- (1) The cost of the personal use of Company aircraft is calculated based on the incremental cost to the Company.
+(a) The cost of the personal use of Company aircraft is calculated based on the incremental cost to the Company.
 Occasionally, our executives are accompanied by guests on the Company aircraft for personal reasons when there is available space on a flight being made for business reasons.
-There is no incremental cost associated with that guest's usage of the aircraft on these business trips. - (2) Amounts included in this line represent payments made to the NEO's or on their behalf for: contributions to 401(k) plan; the long-term care plan; term life insurance; supplemental life insurance; parking; cell phone service; personal use of the Company apartment; annual credit card fees; home utilities (mainly home internet service); annual executive physical; family member travel to Company events; personal incidentals while on business travel; tickets to sporting and artistic events; expenses paid on certain personal trips and certain housing and automobile expenses.
+There is no incremental cost associated with that guest's usage of the aircraft on these business trips.

+(b) Amounts included in this line represent payments made to the NEO's or on their behalf: contributions to 401(k) plan; the long-term care plan; term life insurance; supplemental life insurance; parking; cell phone service; personal use of the Company apartment; annual credit card fees; home utilities (mainly home internet service); annual executive physical; family member travel to Company events; personal incidentals while on business travel; expenses paid on certain personal trips and certain housing and automobile expenses.
 All items accumulated in this line are individually less than \$25,000 or 10% of the total other compensation of the NEO, whichever is lower.